phani92/python/README.md

     ```
 - `overloading of operators` - operators in python can be overloaded using dunder methods.
 It is about basically overloading or replacing the functionality of a default operator like `+` or `-` with custom defined functions as explained in the example `operatorOverloading.py`
 - In the python documentation it is given which operators can be overloaded like `__Add__` or `__Mul__` etc...
 For complete lists checkout the [link](https://www.python-course.eu/python3_magic_methods.php)

+# Advanced Python

+## Exception handling in python

+- `Try` and `except` are for handling errors and exceptions during the execution of the code.
+  - Syntax:
+    ```
+    try:
+      // Block of statements
+    except Exception as <var to store error code>
+      // Block of statements
+    ```